ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/smart-fields.md

       aggregator: 'And', conditions: [{ /* ... forest admin query interface conditions ... */ }]
     })

-    // Emulate the other operators with the ones you implemented.
+    // Emulate other operators.
     .emulateFieldOperator('full_address', 'GreaterThan')
     .emulateFieldOperator('full_address', 'NotEqual')

-    // [Or] Emulate all operators which are not already defined at once .emulateFieldFiltering('full_address');
+    // [Or] Emulate all operators which are not already defined in one call.
+    .emulateFieldFiltering('full_address');
 });
 ```